 - Functors.
 Applicative Functors, Monads

 - (Applications: breadth-first search, path finding)

-Discussion around this course and Haskell in general are encouraged in the forum. ⚠️ If you want to participate in the exercises, you absolutely need to register in the forum, as we use it to create/administer student accounts in this course.
-Thus, please stop by regularly, have a look, and say “hi”.
+Discussion around this course and Haskell in general are encouraged in the forum.
+Please stop by regularly, have a look, and say “hi”.

 Tutorial and Exercises

-- Scoring well in the exercises leads to bonus points in the final exam.
+Scoring well in the exercises leads to substantial bonus points in the final exam.

 Haskell (GHC, Haskell Platform)

 The course will use the de-facto standard Haskell compiler GHC and its interactive variant (also known as read-eval-print loop or REPL) GHCi.
 We strongly suggest you download and install the so-called Haskell Platform which includes both GHC and GHCi (and more).
-Available for virtually all operating systems, including Windows, Linux, macOS.
-Make sure to install the recent version.
+Available for virtually all operating systems, including Windows, Linux, OS X. Make sure to install the recent version 8.0.2.